 - 1. Each program will need to sign a statement attesting to compliance with these requirements at all sites. - 2.
 Each program will develop their own written duty hours policy that is in keeping with the ACGME and Institutional policy.
 This policy will be distributed to all trainees and faculty with a copy provided to the GME Office.
 The policy must delineate specifically how compliance will be monitored and what actions will be taken to remedy problems.
 Yearly changes or revisions to policies must be forwarded to the GME Office. - 3.
 Programs must monitor residents for fatigue.
 The institution will develop resources to educate faculty and residents about sleep deprivation and fatigue. - 4.
 The institution will ask each participating institution to advise it where legally permissible of incidents or trends suggesting fatigue as a component of the problem. - 5.
 If the program has developed and instituted a method to monitor for individual resident duty hour compliance (eg work hour logs) it will regularly share this data with the institution. - 6.
-The institution encourages programs to add questions on the duty hour requirements to their monthly rotation evaluations in addition to other monitoring. - 7.
-The institution will make it clear to residents that our Ombudsman is available to field questions or complaints about duty hours and those such complaints will remain anonymous. - 8.
-The resident agreement of appointment/contract includes a reference to duty hours policy and an agreement to participate in institutional monitoring of duty hours.

-- 9. Internal Reviews include detailed sections on duty hours. - 10.
+We will encourage programs to add questions on the 5 requirements to their monthly rotation evaluations in addition to other monitoring. - 7.
+The institution will make it clear to residents that our Ombudsman is available to field questions or complaints about duty hours and those complaints will remain anonymous. - 8.
+The resident agreement of appointment/contract will be changed to include a reference to duty hours policy and an agreement to participate in institutional monitoring of duty hours. - 9.
+Internal Reviews will include detailed sections on duty hours. - 10.
 An annual web-based questionnaire will be administered to residents regarding duty hours by the GME Office.
 Responses will be anonymous. - 11.
 The GME Office will randomly audit programs. - 12.
-Program specific data will be presented annually in the End of Year Program Review Minutes submitted to the GME Office for review. - 13.
-Violations of duty hours requirements by participating institutions may result in removal of residents from that institution. - 14.
-Programs with violations will be subject to close, regular monitoring by GMEC. - 15.
+Program specific data will be presented at GMEC annually and included in the annual report to each participating institution. - 13.
+Systematic or repeated violations of duty hours requirements by participating institutions may result in removal of residents from that institution.

+- 14. Programs with repeated or systematic violations will be subject to close, regular monitoring by GMEC. - 15.
 Programs cited by the ACGME for duty hour violations will have special monitoring programs implemented. - 16.
-Moonlighting must be strictly approved in writing and monitored to assure resident fatigue does not become a problem. - 17.
-Duty Hours Hotline is established to monitor residents complaints.
+Moonlighting must be strictly approved in writing and monitored to assure resident fatigue does not become a problem.